 Crate training is one of the easiest ways to help your new dog be successful in your home.
 It is not cruel to put your dog in a crate.
 In fact, most veterinarians and breeders recommend crate training your dog from the puppy stage up through the senior years.
 Crates provide a den-like, safe space to contain your dog when you’re not home and when you are busy with kids or other daily life happenings.

-Plus, just like you, your dog needs a quiet place they can go when they need to decompress and get away from the hustle and bustle of your household.
+And just like us, dogs need a quiet place to go when they need to decompress and get away from household hustle and bustle.
 Remember to teach children that the dog’s crate is off limits.
 That’s where the dog goes to have some quiet time and they need to respect that.
 When the dog wants to play, he will come out and find your kids.

 We always want the crate to be a positive place, so here’s a list of 10 Do’s and Don’ts for Crate Training Your Dog:

-- Give your dog a food dispensing toy in their crate.
+- Give your dog a food-dispensing toy in the crate.

-- Try feeding your dog its meals in the crate in the first few days, as he’s getting used to it.
-Your dog will love to eat and eating in the crate makes the crate a pleasurable experience.
+- Try feeding your dog meals in the crate in the first few days, as he’s getting used to it.
+Eating in the crate makes being in it a pleasurable experience.

 - Line the bottom with a soft blanket or mat.

 - Place a toy inside the crate for your dog to play with.

 - Reward your puppy with a food treat and lots of praise for entering the crate.